DeepMindv2/Rise_IOS/README.md

 2. Openvibe saves the users raw data locally
 3. From there a python script is run which calculates the Engagement
 4. The Engagement score is then sent to Firebase (Cloud Storage)
-5. From there the app retrieves the Engagement scores
+5. From there the app retrieves the Engagement scores and sends notifications to the user when the Engagement score is low

 ![Project Flow](https://github.com/DeepMindv2/Rise_2.0__2/blob/master/Images/Screen%20Shot%202019-11-24%20at%207.29.10%20PM.png)

+# G-tec Nautilus
+g.Nautilus RESEARCH is a non-certified wearable EEG headset.
+It is intended to be used for neuroscience research and comes with flexible cables to configure the EEG electrode positions as you wish.
+For this study the dry EEG electrode version will be used and 32 channels.

 # Firebase
 We use Firebase as an intemediary between the App and the G-tec.
 Firebase saves data in a JSON format.
 We save data in Firebase based on Subject Number (S#), Baseline, and Task.
 To save data to and from Firebase run python file: python_firebase_Final.py.